 The Year of the War Horse

-2012 is going to be the year of the War Horse, but to understand this we must first understand what a war horse is.
+Greetings all,2012 is going to be the year of the War Horse, but to understand this we must first understand what a war horse is.
 In years past, when cavalries were common, generals would lead their troops into battle mounted on their "chargers."
 From Bucephalus to Traveler, famous chargers left their marks on history.

 Horses have not been widely used in battle since World War I though both horses and mules saw limited use in World War II.
 They have been barely used since then though Special Forces adapted to the use of horses in the early stages of the war in Afghanistan.